If you have any questions or need help, you may contact us to assist you.

 Q: What should I do if my watch has been damaged or if there is a problem with the watch?

-A: If a problem occurs with your watch, please contact our customer service line at (704) 899-5250 or email at firstname.lastname@example.org.
+A: If a problem occurs with your watch, please contact our customer service line at (401) 946-0920 or email at firstname.lastname@example.org.
+Visit their website for more information on how to properly ship watches for repair https://www.saltzmans-watches.com/c4/Watch-Repairs.htm.
 You will need a copy of your receipt and/or dealer stamp or signature found on the inside of the warranty booklet that was sent with your watch.

 Q: I bought an Obaku watch in the USA, but I do not live in the USA anymore and I need to contact someone to report that my watch is damaged.
 What do I do?

-A: Please visit our link for distributors to find a distributor in your area: www.obaku.com/distributors.
-If you have a distributor in your country you can contact them and they will be able to help you.
+A: Please visit our link to find a distributor in your area: www.obaku.com/distributors.
+If you have a distributor in your country, please contact them for help.
 If you do not have a distributor in your country, please contact email@example.com and you will be directed to the proper distributor or department that can help you.

 Q: Is my watch waterproof or Water Resistant?
 Can I go swimming or diving with my watch?